pagekit/docs/developer-basics/response.md

 ```

 ## JSON
-There are two ways to return a `JSON Response` from the controller:
+There are two ways to return a JSON Response from the controller:

-If the action either returns an array or an object that implements \JsonSerializable.
+If the action either returns an array or an object that implements `\JsonSerializable`.
 A `JsonResponse` will automatically be generated.

 ```php
 public function jsonAction()